Naga people: Nagas in Myanmar

 Anāl and Moyon are mainly found in Tamu township on the south and a few Somra Nagas are also found in and around Tamu bordering to Layshi jurisdiction.
 Makury, Para and Somra tribes are mainly found in Layshi township.
 Makury Nagas and a few Somra Nagas are also found in Homalin township.
 Lahe is highly populated by Konyak, Nokko, Lainong and Makury tribes.
 Nanyun on the north is the home of Tangshang tribe which comprises more than 54 sub-dialect groups.
 Homlin township is highly populated by the considered lost tribes (Red Shans).
 But Kukis, Burmese, Chinese and Indians are also found there.
 Hkamti township is populated altogether by all the Naga tribes majority and with a number of Burmese, Shans, Chinese and Indians.
 Tanai in Kachin state of Myanmar is inhabited by the Tangshang Nagas among the Kachin people.

 Languages

 The Naga languages are either classified under the Chin-Naga languages or the Sal languages.

 Nagas have more language diversity than any other ethnic group or states in India.
-Naga people speak over 89 different languages and dialects, mostly unintelligible with each other.
-However, there are many similarities in between different languages spoken by them.
+Naga people speak over 89 languages and dialects, mostly unintelligible with each other.
+However, there are many similarities among the languages spoken by them.
 The diversity of languages and traditions of the Nagas results most likely from the multiple cultural absorptions that occurred during their successive migrations.
 According to legend, before settling in the region, these groups moved over vast zones, and in the process, some clans were absorbed into one or more other groups.
 Therefore, until recent times, absorptions were a source of many interclan conflicts.